-Thousands of workers for one of Pennsylvania's largest road and bridge contractors have been bilked out of $20.7 million worth of retirement and other benefits in the largest federal prevailing-wage theft case in U.S. history, according to the state's attorney general.
+Thousands of workers for one of Pennsylvania's largest road and bridge contractors had $20.7 million worth of retirement and other benefits stolen from them in the largest federal prevailing-wage theft case in U.S. history, according to the state's attorney general.

 Some of the money instead went toward retirement accounts for corporate executives and toward undercutting other contractors on competitive bidding for PennDOT projects, said Attorney General Josh Shapiro during a press conference April 8.

 Glenn O. Hawbaker Inc. of State College faces four felony counts of "theft by failure to make required distribution of funds received."
 The family-owned company has been in business since 1952 and won $1.7 billion worth of PennDOT road and bridge projects between 2003 and 2018, Shapiro said.
 It has about 1,200 employees, with about 100 in its corporate headquarters in State College, according to court documents.